‘Young And The Restless’ Spoilers: Nikki Gives Her Blessing For Victor & Ashley To Be Lovers

 Young and the Restless spoilers reveal that Victor (Eric Braeden) and Nikki’s (Melody Thomas Scott) relationship is about to sail into unchartered waters.
 Ever since Y&R’s power couple reconciled, they have adapted conventional rules to suit their particular lifestyle.
 They decided to present a united front and came to a mutual agreement which was arranged on amicable but not romantic terms, according to the recaps at Soap Central.
 However, Young and the Restless spoilers reveal that Nikki is about to take their agreement to the next level when she tries to convince Ashley (Eileen Davidson) that she is free to pursue a relationship with her husband.

-Victor has always had a thing for the lovely Ms. Abbott and they were even married for a short stint.
+Victor has always had a thing for the lovely Ms. Abbott, and they were even married for a short stint.
 Now, the latest Young and the Restless spoilers, via Celeb Dirty Laundry, reveal that Nikki will give Victor her blessing to take Ashley as his mistress if that is what he wants to do.
-Since their marriage has nothing to do with love, and they sleep in separate bedrooms, and are not intimate by any stretch of the imagination.
-These two have been married thrice over the years, and they both have had their fair share of extra-marital affairs.
-Never would such an arrangement have been considered possible before now, because there used to be an underlying desire and jealousy for each other which seemingly is no longer there.
+Their marriage has nothing to do with love, and they sleep in separate bedrooms.
+The couple is also not intimate by any stretch of the imagination.
+These two have been married three times over the years, and they both have had their fair share of extra-marital affairs.
+Such an arrangement would never have been considered possible before now because there used to be an underlying desire and jealousy for each other, which is seemingly no longer there.

 Jack and Ashley's battle for Jabot gets nasty, Devon makes Hilary an intriguing offer, and Nick surprises Chelsea.
 WATCH FULL EPISODE: https://t.co/2TWJTDFNY4 #YR pic.twitter.com/3E887a7E1d